khrister/FFXIV-Crafting-Helper/README.md

 }
 ```
 For modified keys, this will add an item called "Modified named key".
-When execu
-ted it will press Shift, Numpad multiply, release Shift, and wait 10
+When executed it will press Shift, Numpad multiply, release Shift, and wait 10
 seconds.
 ```
 {